-In presence of group actions, hierarchies between geometries and their structural groups provide the framework to relate stratifications in different Classical Geometries, their extensions to G-structures and their applications.
-An "absolute approach" concerns to the space X, whereas a "relative approach" involves to stratified maps $f:X\to Y$ between spaces.
+Relations between different approximations in Mathematics and/or other Applied Sciences are a source of inspiration for notions and results relating the corresponding areas.
+Some of the most relevant are explained along last chapters of this module.
+Hierarchies between geometries and their structural groups provide the framework to relate stratifications in different contexts, and their applications.
+An "absolute approach" concerns to the space X, whereas a "relative approach" involves to stratified maps $f: X \to Y$ between spaces.
 One says that f is a stratified maps if the image of each stratum in X is a finite union of strata in Y.